TrellixVulnTeam/swahilipython_SCMU/Doc/library/crypt.rst

    prefixes a ``$digit$``.

-   Returns the hashed password as a string, which will be composed of characters from the same alphabet as the salt.
+   Returns the hashed password as a string, which will be composed of characters kutoka the same alphabet as the salt.

    .. index:: single: crypt(3)